MaximoVincente/reading-notes/class2.md

-# "The Coder's Compter" Reading Notes 📖
+# "The Coder's Computer" Reading Notes 📖

 - `pwd`: Will tell me what directory I am currently in.
 - `ls`: Will list the files of the current directory.